-Must be able to respond to campus situations calling for Counseling Services presence (i.e. campus crises, student death, etc.) after normal business hours, or on weekends.
+Must be able to respond to campus situations calling for CAPS presence (i.e. campus crises, student death, etc.) after normal business hours, or on weekends.
 Occasional holiday work and adjustment to normal working hours to meet special jobs may be required.

 Must be able to successfully pass a pre-employment background/fingerprint check.